mariaeltsova/brismf/demo_results.md

 Text Mining-Collocations is ranked #1
 Data-Data Table is ranked #2
-Unsupervised-Hierarchical Clustering is ranked #3
+Model-Tree is ranked #3
-Model-Tree is ranked #4
+Unsupervised-Hierarchical Clustering is ranked #4
 Visualize-Box Plot is ranked #5
-Data-Datasets is ranked #6
+Visualize-Distributions is ranked #6
-Model-Logistic Regression is ranked #7
+Visualize-Scatter Plot is ranked #7
-Visualize-Distributions is ranked #8
+Unsupervised-k-Means is ranked #8
-Evaluate-Test and Score is ranked #9
+Text Mining-Duplicate Detection is ranked #9
-Visualize-Scatter Plot is ranked #10
+Evaluate-Test and Score is ranked #10
-Data-Paint Data is ranked #11
+Data-Datasets is ranked #11
-Data-File is ranked #12
+Model-Linear Regression is ranked #12
-Model-Linear Regression is ranked #13
+Evaluate-Predictions is ranked #13
-Unsupervised-Distances is ranked #14
+Text Mining-Concordance is ranked #14
-Text Mining-Concordance is ranked #15
+Model-Logistic Regression is ranked #15
-Evaluate-Predictions is ranked #16
+Data-Paint Data is ranked #16
-Unsupervised-k-Means is ranked #17
+Data-File is ranked #17
-Visualize-Tree Viewer is ranked #18
-Transform-Data Sampler is ranked #19
-Model-Random Forest is ranked #20
-Survival Analysis-As Survival Data is ranked #21
-Bioinformatics-Gene Sets is ranked #22
-Survival Analysis-Kaplan-Meier Plot is ranked #23
+Survival Analysis-Kaplan-Meier Plot is ranked #18
-Text Mining-Duplicate Detection is ranked #24
+Unsupervised-Distances is ranked #19
-------- Visualize-Nomogram is ranked #25 in the reconstructed row.
+------- Visualize-Nomogram is ranked #20 in the reconstructed row.

 -----------